 The following websites provide extra resources for students and instructors, and are closely aligned with textbooks published by University of Toronto Press.
-To access a book’s supplemental course materials, please contact your sales rep.
+To access a book’s supplemental course materials, please contact your sales representative.

 This large ancillary website is an online collection of resources for students, instructors, and history enthusiasts.
 It includes study questions, maps, genealogies, images, bibliographies, glossaries, and additional essays to support some of our bestselling textbooks, such as A Short History of the Middle Ages and The Shaping of Western Civilization.
 Visit www.utphistorymatters.com.